Chapter One: Seeds of Doubt

 I look over at Katya, who has her elbow propped up on the counter, leaning her head on her hand, listening closely as her jade green painted nails lightly tap her cheek.
 My thinking has always been to go with bad news first; I find you remember the positive things more that way.

 “Bad news, I guess?”
 I frown as he nods.

 “Okay, you two know Ryker right?”

 Ryker is the current the Spirit of Fire.
-I’ve never formally met him, but he seemed all right from the few times I had seen him in passing.
+I’ve never formally met him, but he seemed nice from the few times I had seen him in passing.
+His eyes were an interesting shade of blue, like the bottom of the ocean.
 I don’t think he knows who I am though.

 “Yeah, what about him?”
-I say, raising an eyebrow.
+I raise an eyebrow.